vin-ll/api.vin.rocks/README.md

 - Fast and efficient endpoints for my website https://vin.rocks
 - Secure user authentication and authorization using JWT
-- Simple and intuitive API documentation using Swagger UI
 - Built with NestJS, a modern and flexible Node.js framework
 - Written in TypeScript for better type safety and maintainability
 - Uses MongoDB as a database for scalability and flexibility